-The WFNJ/TANF Program has availed itself of the PRWORA option regarding protections for victims of family violence, including rape or incest, through the establishment of standards and procedures designed to screen for, identify, and where appropriate, refer victims of family violence to the DHS-designated Domestic Violence Core Service or Sexual Assault Service Program.
-The WFNJ/TANF Program provides the flexibility needed to uniquely address the specific problems of victims of family violence, as well as victims of rape and incest.
+The WFNJ/TANF Program has availed itself of the PRWORA option regarding protections for survivors of family violence, including rape or incest, through the establishment of standards and procedures designed to screen for, identify, and where appropriate, refer survivors of family violence to an approved Domestic Violence or Sexual Assault Service Program.
+The WFNJ/TANF program provides the flexibility needed to address the specific problems of survivors of family violence, as well as survivors of rape and incest.
 These individuals may utilize the PRWORA option at any point in the WFNJ/TANF process.

-Trained county agency staff will conduct an initial screening to identify victims of family violence.
-Where family violence is identified as a barrier, a referral will be made to a certified domestic violence or sexual assault specialist at the appropriate DHS-designated service program for assessment.
-An initial service and safety plan will be developed with each recipient under the PRWORA option to record the specialized path of the individual, in lieu of recording the information on the IRP.
-The Plan will be completed and kept confidentially at the DHS-designated service program.
+Trained county agency staff will conduct an initial screening to identify survivors of family violence.
+Where family violence is identified as a barrier, a referral will be made to an approved domestic violence or sexual assault agency for a risk assessment, service and safety plan.
 The plan will set forth goals to removing barriers so that the recipient can move forward toward safety and self-sufficiency.
-Updates to the Family Violence Option (FVO) risk assessment are handled at six-month intervals to coincide with redetermination.
-These recipients will also be referred for appropriate supportive services that include the New Jersey Address Confidentiality Program (ACP), as well as any other appropriate community services.
+Updates to the Family

+Violence Option (FVO) risk assessment are handled at six-month intervals.
+These recipients will also be referred for appropriate supportive services such as the New Jersey Address Confidentiality Program (ACP), as well as any other appropriate community services.

-Victims of family violence who have been assessed as such by trained certified DHS-designated service program specialists are temporarily exempt from certain WFNJ/TANF program requirements where compliance with such requirements would make it more difficult for a recipient to escape family violence, or where it would unfairly penalize the recipient who is or has been victimized by any such violence, or who is at risk of further family violence.
+Survivors of family violence who have been assessed by an approved domestic violence or sexual assault agency may be temporarily exempt from certain WFNJ/TANF program requirements where compliance with such requirements would make it more difficult for a recipient to escape family violence, or where it would unfairly penalize the recipient who is or has been victimized by any such violence, or who is at risk of further family violence.
 The requirements that may not apply include, but are not limited to, child support good cause exceptions, emergency assistance, time limits on benefits, the family cap provision, and work requirements.